Highpoint2000/webserver-scanner/README.md

 - If the server is locked, the scanner will no longer work

 ## History:

+### v2.0 SERVER BASED VERSION (only works from web server version 1.2.6 - older versions must take the plugin version 1.3c oder 1.3d !!!)
+- Automatic background scan when no user is connected or automatic start when the web server is started
+- Automatic antenna switching on upper band limit
+- Hide the control buttons when autoscan mode is active (blinking information!)
+- Activating the scanner control function is done by holding down the auto scan buttons
+- blacklist.txt and whitlist.txt are now loaded from the plugin path
+- Server plugins are activated/deactivated via the web server GUI
+- Proxy Server ready (Tnx to _zer0_gravity_)

 ### v1.3e (only works from web server version 1.2.6 - older versions must take the plugin version 1.3c oder 1.3d !!!)
 - compatible with changed websocket data in version 1.2.6